 Article 6 – Compensation

 Effective January 1, 2016, SEIU salary schedules will increase by an additional two and one-half percent (2.5%), in exchange for this additional salary increase SEIU Local 1021 agrees that certain members of the SEIU Local 1021 bargaining unit shall have their daily work schedules adjusted as necessary in order to implement the Collaborative Time model and structure starting the 2016-17 school year.
-There is no intent to implement a split shift.
+There is no intent to implement new split shifts or change, amend or replace any existing language related to work schedules or hours.
 This salary increase also provides for the reduction of the District’s unfunded liabilities by decreasing the number of emergency days and imminent death days currently available to unit members, plus increasing the number of vacation days that may be cashed out annually.

 Article 8 – Hours